nunit/docs/docs/articles/nunit-engine/extensions/AvailableExtensions.md

 * NuGet: Reference package `NUnit.Extension.TeamCityEventListener` in your project
 * Chocolatey: `choco install nunit-extension-teamcity-event-listener`
-* Also bundled with the `NUnit.Console` NuGet and msi packages.
+* Also bundled with the `NUnit.Console` NuGet and MSI packages.

 > [!WARNING]
-> We plan to stop bundling the teamcity extension with the release of NUnit 4.0.
+> We plan to stop bundling the TeamCity extension with the release of NUnit 4.0.
 When that happens, individual installation will be required in order to use it.

 ### Usage